 Santa Maria Capua Vetere

 Santa Maria Capua Vetere was built on the ruins of ancient Capua.
-Not to be confused with the modern day Capua.
 These are two different towns.
 Kind of confusing, but keep that in mind when booking a train.

 You can take the local train from Napoli Centrali to St. Maria Capua Vetere.
 The trains usually leave mid-morning and return in the afternoon or early evening.
 The train ride was 45 minutes from Napoli.
 The amphitheatre is closed on Mondays, so don’t visit on a Monday.